Elao/ErrorNotifierBundle/README.md

 ## Twig Extension

-There are also some extensions that you can use in your Twig templates (thanks to [Goutte](https://github.com/Goutte))
+There are also some extensions that you can use in your Twig templates (thanks to [Goutte](https://github.com/Goutte)).

-Extends Twig with
+Extends Twig with:

 ```twig
 {{ "my string, whatever" | pre }}  --> wraps with <pre>